Supramolecular-Polymer-Chemistry/TikhonovRelaxationSpectra/README.md

 ## File Structure

-Place the script and data files in a structured folder layout.
+Download the `tikhonov_relaxation_spectrum.py` script from this GitHub, and place the script and data files in a structured folder layout.
 For example:

 ```
 your_project_folder/
-├── relaxation_analysis.py
+├── tikhonov_relaxation_spectrum.py
 ├── data/
 │   └── input_data.txt
 ```